dotbitHQ/did-contracts/docs/zh-hans/数据结构/Cell-结构协议.md

 ```
 table ConfigCellSecondaryMarket {
+    // The common fee for every transactions AccountSaleCell and AccountAuctionCell involved.
+    common_fee: Uint64,
     // Minimum price for selling an account.
     sale_min_price: Uint64,
     // Expiration time limit for selling accounts.
     sale_expiration_limit: Uint32,
     // Bytes size limitation of the description for account sale.
     sale_description_bytes_limit: Uint32,
+    // The basic capacity AccountSaleCell required, it is bigger than or equal to AccountSaleCell occupied capacity.
+    sale_cell_basic_capacity: Uint64,
+    // The fees prepared for various transactions.
+    sale_cell_prepared_fee_capacity: Uint64,
     // The maximum extendable duration time for an auction, unit in seconds.
     auction_max_extendable_duration: Uint32,
     // The increment of duration brought by each bid in the auction, unit in seconds.